nariox/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580/README.md

 - Audio: Realtek® ALC S1220A 8-Channel High Definition Audio

 ## Comments
 This Hackintosh build guide is NOT GUARANTEED 100% fully working in your conditions.
-This guide has been tested on MacOS Mojave 10.14.6 on an AMD dGPU.
+This guide has been tested on MacOS Mojave 10.14.4-6 and 10.15.0-1 on an AMD dGPU.

 As far as I have been able to test, everything works well except Thunderbolt devices stop working after suspend (but work on boot, tested with Thunderbolt Display and TB3->TB1 adapter).

 Special Thanks to dhckdgjs (initial repository owner), CaseySJ(at tonymacx86.com) and Newlife(at x86.co.kr).

 ## Not tested
-- FileVault
-- Catalina (MacOS 10.15)
+- FileVault.

+## Buggy
+- USB sometimes stops working after sleep.

 ## Not working
-- After suspend, Thunderbolt stops working.
+- After sleep, Thunderbolt stops working.

 ## Procedure
 1. Edit config.plist to have your own SmUUID and Serial Number